cerner/fhir.cerner.com/content/authorization.md

 If you are a Cerner client developing an application, please see this [document][CLIENT-APPS-DOC] about how to make your self-developed app available in your domain.

-If registering a confidential client application (required for offline_access and access on behalf of a system), follow the directions in the [Registering a System Account][SYSTEM-ACCOUNT-SECTION] section.
+If registering a confidential client application (and/or access on behalf of a system), follow the directions in the [Registering a System Account][SYSTEM-ACCOUNT-SECTION] section.
 Check the respective FHIR<sup>®</sup> implementation documentation to determine availability.